pirosvs/pirosvs/README.md

 ### Hi there 👾
 <hr>
-My name is Damien (he/ze/hir) and I'm an aspiring web developper recently graduated from the UC Berkeley coding bootcamp with a certificate in Full-Stack Web Development.
+My name is Damien (he/ze/hir) and I'm an aspiring web developer recently graduated from the UC Berkeley coding bootcamp with a certificate in Full-Stack Web Development.
 Feel free to look through my pinned repositories or portfolio to get a better look at my capabilities.

-### About the Developper
+### About the Developer
 <hr>
 I love creating tools that make being in online spaces more enjoyable, whether that be by improving pre-existing features to make them more intuitive and useful or making up new tools just for fun!
 And, I have a 3 year old cat named Penny who dictates when I can or can not sleep.